 My primary areas of research interest are crime statistics and drug policy.
 Together with Mark Shaw, I co-authored the book, A Citizen’s Guide to Crime Trends in South Africa.
 It aims to empower ordinary people in South Africa to sift through the noise and have better, more informed and productive conversations about the crime statistics.
 My other key research interest is into alternative approaches to managing the harms around the drug trade, and the global drug legalisation debate.

-Topic: ‘Enterprise’ crime and public procurement: a case study of the South African construction industry
+Dissertation title: Hybrid Governance in the Global South: a case study of collusion within the South African construction industry

 Dissertation title: Understanding and Responding to Maritime Trafficking off the East African Rim: Do the measures against piracy off the horn of Africa provide a model?

-My research questions which comparative lessons can be drawn from the counter-piracy response in the Western Indian Ocean and be applied when responding to other organized crimes, specifically heroin -and ivory trafficking, also taking place in the waters of the Western Indian Ocean.
-In doing so, the thesis explores the areas of organized crime, maritime security, maritime crime and international law.
+My research questions which comparative lessons can be drawn from the counter-piracy response in the Western Indian Ocean and be applied when responding to other organised crimes, specifically heroin -and ivory trafficking, also taking place in the waters of the Western Indian Ocean.
+In doing so, the thesis explores the areas of organised crime, maritime security, maritime crime and international law.

 I received my LLB and LLM Degrees from Stellenbosch University.
 My Master’s Degree was in Public International Law.

-My research interests include international law, criminal law, maritime crime, maritime security, drug trafficking, wildlife trafficking and organized crime in general.
+My research interests include international law, criminal law, maritime crime, maritime security, drug trafficking, wildlife trafficking and organised crime in general.

 You can follow me at The Conversation Africa.